ryanmark/middleman-shared-example/README.md

 [here](https://github.com/ryanmark/middleman-sprockets/tree/v3-shared-source).

 ## Installation

+Make sure you have Bundler

+    sudo gem install bundler

 Just clone this repo, pull in the submodule and set it up like any other middleman project.